gcallah/indras_net/docs/epidemics.md

 -Increased to 0.20 (+0.14): Deaths doubled.

 Modifying population density:
+(Note: The baseline popualtion density of 0.44 seems to be very high.)
+-Decreased to 0.30 (-0.14): Deaths have halved.
+-Decreased 0.20 (-.24): Significant slowdown.
+Quarter of normal deaths.

 Modifying Duration of infectious period:
 -Decreased to 1 (-1): NO significant change.